shukitchan/ats-luajit-modsecurity/README.md

-Integrating ATS with ModSecurity V3 using LuaJIT with FFI
+Integrating ATS with ModSecurity V3 using LuaJIT and FFI
 ====

-Using FFI, pure Lua. so you don't have to build when install.
-(still requires libmodsecurity.so)
+Now you can have a WAF for ATS.

 Requirement
 ====